 Cleaning the Leather Purse Straps

-Do not use colour care products, as these can discolour the straps.
+Do not use color care products, as these can discolor the straps.

 To clean the straps, dip a clean cloth in a soapy solution and wipe them.
 After that, wipe the leather purse straps with a clean, dry cloth to absorb the moisture.